-The province of Alberta has some of the cutest cabins in Canada.
-Whether you are looking for a winter escape where you can tuck away by the fire or a summer retreat where you can enjoy the river life we are breaking down the best cabins in Alberta for you.
+The province of Alberta has some of the cutest cabins in Canada, and there are plenty of beautiful cabin rentals in Alberta to book.
+Whether you are looking for a winter escape to tuck away by the fire or a summer retreat to enjoy the river life, we are breaking down the best cabins in Alberta.

-From Jasper National Park to the prairies these cozy Alberta cabin rentals and cottage rentals are going to let you unplug and unwind and bring you back to the simpler times in nature.
+From Jasper National Park to the prairies, these cozy Alberta cabin and cottage rentals will let you unplug and unwind and bring you back to the simpler times in nature.

 The Best Cabin Rentals in Alberta